 This also shows why many people are choosing to travel by high-speed train.
-By the time you get to an airport, check-in to your flight, go through security, you could instead be on the train.
-To go by high-speed train you can be there 20 mins ahead of time, and then you get on the train to get to your destination.
+By the time you get to an airport, check in to your flight, and go through security, you could instead be on the train.
+To go by high-speed train, you can be there 20 mins ahead of time, and then you get on the train to get to your destination.
 Getting off the train is usually very quick and easy.

 China is now testing and developing a new kind of high-speed train, which will have the train float over the tracks.
 It is called magnetic levitation or maglev.
 Japan also has some trains like this.
 But the Chinese trains are expected to go over 600 kilometers per hour or 372 miles per hour.
 If they can develop this new high-speed train system, China may be one of the first places where you travel by train faster than going by plane.

 Have your passport ready to buy your tickets for China’s high-speed trains

 When you are traveling by train in China, you will need to show them your passport, and you must have a valid Chinese visa.
 Even the Chinese need to show their ID cards to get onto the high-speed train system.

-There are basically several types of ways you can buy a ticket for the high-speed trains.
+There are several types of ways you can buy a ticket for high-speed trains.

 - Go to the station – You can go to the station, wait in line with everyone else, show your passport and purchase a ticket.
 Do not expect a lot of the ticket counter people to speak English.
-I speak some Chinese and usually found it hard to understand a lot of them as they speak through the glass.
-But with this method, you may find someone who can help you; you can pay cash for your ticket at the station.
+I speak some Chinese and usually find it hard to understand many of them as they speak through the glass.
+But with this method, you may find someone to help you; you can pay cash for your ticket at the station.

 - Go to a ticket outlet – There are also ticket outlets around China that will sell you a ticket.
-This will also have the same problem as buying at the train station in that many people may not speak much English.
+This will also have the same problem as buying at the train station because many people may not speak much English.

-- There is also an official hotline you can call. – 95105105 – You can call 95105105, which is the official high-speed train hotline.
-You can then can reserve the tickets, but you will need to pick the tickets up.
-Like the online purchase, this can be difficult unless you speak excellent Chinese.
+- There is also an official hotline you can call. – 95105105 – You can call 95105105, the official high-speed train hotline.
+You can reserve the tickets, but you will need to pick the tickets up.
+Like online purchases, this can be difficult unless you speak excellent Chinese.

 - Purchase from an agent – There are now many travel agents selling train tickets in China to foreigners.
-You will need to pay them a service fee, but for many, this is minimal, and it may save you some time and frustration.
+You will need to pay them a service fee, but for many, this is minimal and may save you some time and frustration.

 - Ask for help – If you have a Chinese friend, ask them to help you as almost all Chinese now understand how to buy a high-speed train ticket or can easily figure out how.

 Most travel agents in China will also be able to help you buy a high-speed train ticket.
 If there is an agent at your hotel, you can ask them to help you.
-But you need to be aware that many times last-minute train tickets are almost impossible to get.
-So if you are on a tight schedule, you may want to handle this before you head to China as you would any airline ticket,
+But you must be aware that many times last-minute train tickets are almost impossible.
+So if you are on a tight schedule, you may want to handle this before you head to China, as you would any airline ticket,

-Trains tickets in China are generally computer-generated, so there is no guarantee if you are traveling in a group that you can all sit together or even in the same train car.
-It really depends on the location you are getting on to travel on the train, how crowded the train is, and when you purchase your tickets.
-The earlier you purchase them, the better chance you have that everyone can be near each other or at least close to each other.
+Trains tickets in China are generally computer-generated, so there is no guarantee if you are traveling in a group that, you can all sit together or even in the same train car.
+It depends on the location you are getting on to travel on the train, how crowded the train is, and when you purchase your tickets.
+The earlier you purchase them, the better chance you have that everyone can be near or at least close to each other.